lightning/bolts/07-routing-gossip.md

 this `node-id` the receiving node SHOULD queue the message for rebroadcasting.

+The receiving node SHOULD NOT connect to a node which has an unknown `feature` bit set in the `node_announcement` which is even.

 The receiving node MAY use `rgb` and `alias` to reference nodes in interfaces, but SHOULD insinuate their self-signed origin.

 ### Rationale

+New node features are possible in future; backwards compatible (or optional) ones will have odd feature bits, incompatible ones will have even feature bits.
+These will be propagated by nodes even if they can't use the announcements themselves.

 RFC 4291 section 2.5.5.2 described IPv4 addresses like so: